Skip to content

 **kwargs Any

-Additional keyword arguments for the minimum filter.
+Additional keyword arguments passed to the underlying filter function.

 {}